bgtti/polln/README.md

 ## version_1 branch
 Contains the original code written in 2023.
 This version was submitted as the final project for HarvardX's course CS50w.
-It is featured in a video demo at [available here](https://youtu.be/9yoCYDmnFfY).
+It is featured in a video demo [available here](https://youtu.be/9yoCYDmnFfY).

 ## others
 Any other branch that you may find in this repo is a development branch and should be ignored.